-See section "How to Delete a Playlist and its Clips" on page 62 for more information.
+See section "Deleting Playlists" on page 69 for more information.

 Delete all unused Playlists

 Opens the Delete Unused Playlists window from which you can select a reference date for the deletion of playlists.

 All the playlists (on all the EVS servers of the XNet network) not used since the reference date will be displayed in the window.
 All the retrieved playlists or a selection of them can be deleted.